zedlopez/ifm/Writing with Inform.md

 	The plain ring is here.
 "Cast aside, as if worthless, is a plain brass ring."

 This text appears as a separate paragraph in the text describing the Painted Room.
 It will continue to be used until the first time the player picks the ring up — if this ever happens — so it normally describes things in their original, undisturbed context.
-Inform uses an either/or property called "handled" to keep track of this: something is "handled" if it has at some point been carried or worn by the player.
+Inform uses an either/or property called `handled` to keep track of this: something is `handled` if it has at some point been carried or worn by the player.

-Thus when a piece of text stands alone as a sentence in its own right, then this is either the "description" of the most recently discussed room, or the "initial appearance" of the most recently discussed thing.
+Thus when a piece of text stands alone as a sentence in its own right, then this is either the `description` of the most recently discussed `room`, or the `initial appearance` of the most recently discussed `thing`.
 Either way, it is used verbatim as a paragraph in the text shown to the player visiting the room in question.

-But a thing also has an ordinary "description", which is used to give a close-up look at it.
-This text is ordinarily only revealed to the player when a command like "examine ring" is keyed in:
+But a `thing` also has an ordinary `description`, which is used to give a close-up look at it.
+This text is ordinarily only revealed to the player when a command like ``EXAMINE RING`` is keyed in:

 	The description of the plain ring is "No better than the loops of metal the old women use for fastening curtains."